Working with text data

 In the above example, both columns seemingly have the same data, but the id_names column, only contains the first two characters of the strings.

-String encoding and efficiency#
+String encoding and efficiency

 Crandas supports two types of strings: unicode and ASCII (meaning that all characters in the string have 0<=ord(ch)<=127).
 Certain operations (in particular, comparison, searching, and regular expression matching), are more efficient for ASCII strings.

-New in version 1.8: Support for ASCII.
+Added in version 1.8: Support for ASCII.

 By default, crandas autodetects whether or not the more efficient ASCII mode can be used.
 This information (whether or not ASCII mode is used) becomes part of the public metadata of the column, and crandas will give a ColumnBoundDerivedWarning to indicate that the column metadata is derived from the data in the column.
 See Type detection from data for more information.